Perfect early fall day in CNY Friday

 It’s layer season

-It’s that time of year where you need the fleece in the morning and t-shirt in the aftenroon.
+Many of us woke up to temperatures in the 40s this morning, including Syracuse for the first time since June 5th!

-We’re waking up to 40s across CNY, including Syracuse for the first time since June 5th!
+Temperatures rebound nicely with abundant sunshine Friday afternoon, so you won’t need the jacket or fleece from this morning!
+Highs will range from the upper-60s to low-70s.

-Highs to end the week should climb back into the low 70s with light winds.
-This is great news for any outdoor plans you may have, including the kickoff to Festa Italiana! 😊
+This is great news for any outdoor plans you may have, including the kickoff to Festa Italiana!

 We should stay in the 70s for highs this weekend with sunshine filtered by high clouds Saturday morning compliments of Hurricane Lee.
 With the hurricane on a faster track, it looks like those high clouds move east of Central New York and thin in the afternoon making for a brighter second half of the day.